Dvorak keyboard layout

 The modern Dvorak layout (U.S.)

-Dvorak (/ˈdvɔːræk/) is a keyboard layout for Latin-script alphabets patented in 1936 by August Dvorak and his brother-in-law, William Dealey, as a faster and more ergonomic alternative for typing English, compared to the 1874 QWERTY layout (the de facto standard keyboard layout).
+Dvorak (/ˈdvɔːræk/) is a keyboard layout for Latin-script alphabets.
+It was patented in 1936 by August Dvorak and his brother-in-law, William Dealey, as a faster and more ergonomic alternative for typing English, compared to the 1874 QWERTY layout (the de facto standard keyboard layout).
 Dvorak proponents claim that it requires less finger motion and as a result reduces errors, increases typing speed, reduces repetitive strain injuries, or is simply more comfortable than QWERTY.

 Dvorak has failed to replace QWERTY as the most common keyboard layout, with the most pointed-to reasons being that QWERTY was popularized 60 years prior to Dvorak's creation, and that Dvorak's advantages are debated and relatively small.
 However, most major modern operating systems (such as Windows, macOS, Linux, iOS, Android, ChromeOS, and BSD) allow a user to switch to the Dvorak layout.
-The layout can be chosen for use with any hardware keyboard, regardless of any characters printed on the key caps.
+The layout can be chosen for use with any hardware keyboard, regardless of the characters printed on the key caps.

-Several modifications were designed by the team directed by Dvorak or by ANSI.
-These variations have been collectively or individually termed the Dvorak Simplified Keyboard, the American Simplified Keyboard, or simply the Simplified Keyboard, but they all have come to be known commonly as the Dvorak keyboard or Dvorak layout.